north3221/transcode-video/README.md

 You can also choose to bypass the user check of movie info (so you can overwrite title, year etc), so it can just do the lot in one go.
 If doing that I suggest using the MovieDB option and setting a api-key so it tries to get the right title and year.

-There are win bat files in the windows folder, so if you set movie db, and no user check you can put a bluray in and just double click *run-bluray-decrypt.bat
+There are win bat files in the windows folder, so if you set movie db, and no user check you can put a bluray in and just double click:	`run-bluray-decrypt.bat`

 ### prerequisites